CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Upgrading-Cumulus-Linux.md

     cumulus@switch:~$ sudo -E apt-get upgrade --dry-run
     ```

+   {{%notice note%}}
+   Cumulus Linux 5.9 provides the NVUE `nv action upgrade system packages to <version> dry-run` command to review potential issues when upgrading to the latest 5.9.x or later release.
+You can use this NVUE command instead of the `sudo -E apt-get upgrade --dry-run` command if you prefer.
+   {{%/notice%}}

 4. Upgrade all the packages to the latest distribution.

     ```
     cumulus@switch:~$ sudo -E apt-get upgrade
     ```

+   {{%notice note%}}
+Cumulus Linux 5.9 provides the NVUE `nv action upgrade system packages to <version>` command to perform a package upgrade to the latest 5.9.x or later release.
+You can use this NVUE command instead of the `sudo -E apt-get upgrade` command if you prefer.
+{{%/notice%}}

     If you do not need to reboot the switch after the upgrade completes, the upgrade ends, restarts all upgraded services, and logs messages in the `/var/log/syslog` file similar to the ones shown below.
 In the examples below, the process only upgrades the `frr` package.